Chapter 7: The Column

 They crossed to the rope.
 Elias went first, ascending methodically while the channels brightened faintly at his passing.
 She watched his halo of recognition rise through the shaft.

 They climbed.
-The chamber’s heartbeat followed them — growing fainter with distance, diminishing through the shaft’s three hundred feet of polished stone, fading into the deep rhythmic pulse she had first felt from the gallery floor.
+The chamber’s heartbeat followed them — growing fainter with distance, diminishing through the shaft’s three hundred feet of polished stone.
 But it did not disappear.
 She could hear it now the way she heard her own blood: always present, always working, always governing.

 Below them, the heartbeat continued.
 She carried the sound of it in her chest, all three hundred feet back to the surface.